What Is a Miniature Garden Called — Types, Names, and How to Start One

 Step-by-Step Build

 1. Layer the drainage base.
-Add about one inch of pebbles to the bottom of your terrarium.
-This keeps roots out of standing water.
+About one inch of pebbles at the bottom.
+Keeps roots out of standing water.

 2. Add charcoal.
-A thin layer — maybe half an inch — of activated charcoal goes on top of the pebbles.
-It filters the water as it drains through and prevents that damp, musty smell from developing.
+Half an inch of activated charcoal on top of the pebbles.
+It filters water as it drains through — and it’s the difference between a terrarium that smells like nothing and one that smells like a wet gym bag after three weeks.

 3. Add potting mix.
 Two to three inches of succulent mix.
-Pat it down lightly so it’s firm but not compacted.
+Pat it down lightly — firm but not compacted.

 4. Arrange your plants before planting.
-Hold them in place and look at it from multiple angles.
-Move them around.
-The arrangement you picture in your head is almost never the best one — give yourself time to find the real best one.
+Hold them in place, look at it from multiple angles, move things around.
+The arrangement you picture in your head is almost never the best one.
+Give it time.

 5. Plant and settle.
-Make small holes, nestle roots in, firm the soil around each plant.
-No roots should be exposed.
+Small holes, roots nestled in, soil firmed gently around each plant.
+No exposed roots.

 6. Add decorative top dressing.
 A thin layer of fine gravel or sand over the soil surface looks clean and finished.
-Optional but worth it.
+Optional — but honestly worth the extra five minutes.

 7. Water lightly.
-A small mister or a spoon to drizzle water around the base of each plant.
-Don’t drench it.
+A small mister or a spoon to drizzle water around each plant’s base.
 Succulents want a drink, not a bath.

-Set it somewhere with bright indirect light.
+Bright indirect light.
 Water every two to three weeks.
-That’s genuinely all the maintenance it needs.
+That’s genuinely the full maintenance list.

 Miniature gardens are one of those hobbies that sounds like a weekend project and quietly becomes a lifelong thing.
 Start with one small terrarium or a simple fairy garden dish.
 See what happens.
 The hobby has a way of growing — even when the plants inside it stay deliberately, beautifully small.